Skip to main content

 Alena Ramic with the text Alena RamicIf you're offered grants for school, take them.

-"Grants are free money that are awarded to you that you do not have to ever pay back or have to worry about," said Alena Ramic, a finance counselor in Student Financial Services (SFS) at Southern New Hampshire University (SNHU).
+"Grants are free money," said Alena Ramic, a team lead in Student Financial Services (SFS) at Southern New Hampshire University (SNHU).
+In most cases, they don't need to be repaid.

 One grant that students may be eligible for is the Federal Pell Grant.
 Eligibility for the Federal Pell Grant is determined by the U.S. Department of Education (ED) and based on information provided on your FAFSA.
 Only undergraduate students are eligible to receive the Federal Pell Grant, and eligibility can vary by year.